Jump to content

 • In-Game Bonus: Provides +1 Misc to Survival checks when navigating the city the map is for.
 No additional Up Tech or masterworked bonuses.
 This map can also provide social and cultural information. +2 Misc to Culture and Current Events Knowledge checks while in this city area.

-• In-Game Bonuses: When using Rope/Duracable to assist climbing the climbing speed is doubled and the Character gains advantage for any checks for possibly falling.
+• In-Game Bonuses: When using Rope/Duracable to assist climbing, the climbing speed is doubled, and the Character gains advantage for any checks for possibly falling.

-Hazard Suits: Technically not armor this suit can be worn over any non-heavy or non-clumsy Armor.
-It does provide 10DR against Chemical based attacks and gives advantage against Poison attacks.
-However every time the wearer is attacked the Armor looses 1 DR of its protection.
-Once all 10 DR is gone the Suit is damaged beyond usability and it also looses its Poison defense.
-It can be repaired however.
-One can also combine this with a Face Mask and even Tank.
-However this is not a Space suit and will not protect the wearer against the vacuum of space.
+Hazard Suits: Technically not armor, this suit can be worn over any non-heavy or non-clumsy Armor.
+It provides 2DR + 1 per Tech Level. against chemical-based attacks and an advantage against Poison attacks.
+However, every time the wearer is attacked, the armor loses 1 DR of its protection.
+Once all DR is gone, the Suit is damaged beyond usability and loses its Poison defense.
+It can be repaired, however.
+One can also combine this with a Face Mask and even a tank.
+However, this is not a Space suit and will not protect the wearer against the vacuum of space.

 • In-Game Bonus: Provides +1 Misc to Survival checks when navigating on colonized planets. +1 for every Tech Level above 1.